ranvis/robots-txt-processor/README.md

   Maximum number of records (grouped rules) to parse.
   Any records thereafter will not be kept.
-  Don't set too low or filter will give up before your user-agent.
+  Don't set too low or filter will give up before your user-agents.
   This limitation is only for parsing.
-Calling `setUserAgents()` limits what user-agent to keep.
+Calling `setUserAgents()` limits what user-agents to keep.

 `Filter->getRecordSet(string)` internally instantiates `FilterParser` with initially passed options.